lukehutch/Adafruit-OLED-Bonnet-Toolkit/README.md

     @Override
     public boolean acceptsButtonA() {
-        // Button A will move up to parent screen by default return false;
+        // Button A will move up to parent screen by default (i.e. works as a "cancel" button),
+        // unless this function returns true
+        return false;
     }